-The amount of loan forgiveness is generally calculated as payroll costs incurred 24 weeks after disbursement of your loan (excluding compensation over $100,000), as well as payment of mortgage interest, rent, utilities, and other certain expenses during your covered period.
-To be eligible for full forgiveness, you must use at least 60% of the borrowed loan amount for payroll costs, and then the remainder on other approved expenses.
+The amount of loan forgiveness is generally calculated as (1) payroll costs incurred during your covered period (excluding annual compensation over $100,000), and (2) payment(s) of mortgage interest, rent, utilities, and other certain expenses during your covered period.
+To be eligible for full forgiveness, you must use at least 60% of the borrowed loan amount for payroll costs, with the remainder spent on other approved expenses.
 Other criteria may be relevant, and you can learn more on the SBA’s forgiveness page.

-- Salary, wages, commissions, or tips (capped at $100,000 on an annualized basis for each employee);
+- Salary, wages, commissions, and tips—up to $100,000 for each employee on an annualized basis

 - Number of Staff: Your loan forgiveness will be reduced if you decrease your full-time employee headcount.
 There are some exceptions for businesses suffering from COVID-19-related difficulties.

-- Level of Payroll: Your loan forgiveness will also be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019.
+- Level of Payroll: Your loan forgiveness will also be reduced if you decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019, with some exceptions.